robotlovesyou/tell/README.md

 Those libraries are:
 1. Catch2 Testing Framework.
 The header file and license are included as catch.hpp and LICENSE.txt in the include/thirdparty/catch2 directory.
 See https://github.com/catchorg/Catch2
 2. {fmt} string formatting library.
 The header and source files are included in the include/thirdparty/fmt directory.
 See https://fmt.dev/6.2.0/index.html
-3. JSON json parsing/serializing library included in include/thirdparty/json directory.
+3. nlohmann/json json parsing/serializing/deserializing library included in include/thirdparty/nlohmann directory.
 See https://github.com/nlohmann/json

 ## Til Interface Language